 - Hands-on Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems

 - The Elements of Statistical Learning: Data Mining, Inference and Prediction 2nd Edition (Springer Series in Statistics)

 MindMajix Machine Learning Algorithms Course

-MindMajix’s Machine Learning Algorithms course takes a deep dive into the Machine Learning concepts yet provides all the needed nitty gritty details that one requires for the better understanding of the subject altogether.
+MindMajix’s Machine Learning Algorithms course takes a deep dive into the Machine Learning concepts yet provides all the needed nitty-gritty details that one requires for a better understanding of the subject altogether.
 The course is carefully designed to provide the best of the background for the newcomers from various other development areas or genres of work.
-It also imbibes the values that Machine Learning provides to our real world problems.
+It also imbibes the values that Machine Learning provides to our real-world problems.
 Having said that, it also introduces you to the available classification of machine learning methodologies.

-On the other hand, it also details out the top most algorithms that finds its usage in the Machine Learning use cases and gives the most useful learnings from the real world.
-Practical examples, use cases and scenarios when and why each of these algorithms are used gives the audience the best of the knowledge for their specific use cases.
-These details can be used as base and then the necessary learning can be put to use.
-Each of these examples that are discussed provides the details how these algorithms are implemented as well.
+On the other hand, it also details out the topmost algorithms that find its usage in the Machine Learning use cases and gives the most useful learnings from the real world.
+Practical examples, use cases, and scenarios when and why each of these algorithms is used give the audience the best of knowledge for their specific use cases.
+These details can be used as a base and then the necessary learning can be put to use.
+Each of these examples that are discussed provides the details of how these algorithms are implemented as well.

 To be abreast with the current market trends, we could choose either R or Python for the needed development of use cases along with Machine Learning.
 Due to the prominence that Python has over R, this course has carefully jotted down the use of Python in these and explained with necessary code snippets and diagrams to provide better visualization of the use case and also the solution.